-It remains to consider the case in which $L=R$, as in Figure \ref{L=R}.
-We define $T$ exactly as before (as shown in Figure \ref{T,L=R}), and again identify the important vertices $x$ and $y$.
-The previous reasoning only fails in the case $L=R$ because it is not necessarily true, in this case, that $S_L'$ floods $T_L'$ with colour $d$ and $S_R'$ floods $T_R'$ with colour $d$.
-However, by considering more carefully the sequence of moves that floods $H \setminus A$, we are able to deal with this problem.
+For the case $L=R$, the structure of $T$ is illustrated in Figure \ref{T,L=R}.
+The previous reasoning fails in the case $L=R$ because $S_L = S_R$ and so we may not be able to define disjoint subsequences $S_L'$ and $S_R'$ which flood $T_L'$ and $T_R'$ respectively.
+However, by considering more carefully the sequence of moves that floods $H \setminus V(A)$, we are able to deal with this problem.